gvwilson/thirdbit/src/fiction/iffy/index.md

 The bots ignored her.
 Their heads twitched this way and that in an almost birdlike way.
 The one that had hesitated before accepting her orders took a step and stopped.
-Without warning a panel on its back flipped open and something stubby and lethal looking popped up.
+Something stubby and lethal popped up from its back.

 She swore under her breath.
-The gun on the bot's back spun around to point at her.
+The bot's gun spun around to point at her.
 "Take it easy," she said,
 her heart suddenly racing.

 Metal clicked on concrete somewhere in the darkness ahead of them.
 The bot's gun spun around again.
-Iffy closed her eyes and tried to slow her breathing.
+Iffy closed her eyes.
 Nothing:
 no images flashed into her mind and no thoughts suddenly emerged fully-formed.

-Metal clicked on concrete again.
+Metal clicked on concrete again, behind her this time.
-Her eyes snapped open.
-The sound was *behind* her this time.

 She turned her head slowly.

 Light reflected off three—no, four—bots
 like the pair that had been pulling the dolly.
 One was missing part of a foreleg.
 Another's side was deeply dented as if something had tried to punch through it, and all four bore scratches and scars.

-The lead bot took one more step and halted.
+The bots had been built to be scouts and guards and weapons.
+The blunt claws on the ends of their legs could pick up a rock or grab hold of someone's arm, but were no good for delicate work.
+Scratches on the bot's inner frame showed where they had tried to repair each other anyway.

 Struck by a sudden thought,
-she reached into the crate of tools she had packed earlier and grabbed an adjustable wrench and a screw jack.
+Iffy reached into the crate of tools she had packed earlier and grabbed an adjustable wrench and a screw jack.
 Turning to face the bots,
 she held the tools out.
-"Aright?" she asked.

-None of the bots moved.
+"Is this what you want?"
 For one panicked moment Iffy thought she had guessed wrong, but then the bot took two more steps toward her and lowered itself into a crouch.

-The bots had been built to be scouts and guards and weapons.
-The blunt claws on the ends of their legs could pick up a rock or grab hold of someone's arm, but were no good for delicate work.
-Scratches on the bot's inner frame showed where they had tried to repair each other anyway.

 Wire,
 a crimping tool,